toppa/Shashin/readme.txt

 1. Then download and activate Shahsin just like any other plugin
 1. Go to the Shashin Tools Menu to add your Picasa, Youtube, or Twitpic feeds (expand the "Examples" section for more details)
 1. Go to the Shashin Settings Menu to review and update your preferences
-  * If you use an image viewer other than Highslide, you need to set it up and configure it yourself.
+  * If you use an image viewer other than Fancybox, you need to set it up and configure it yourself.
 The Shashin Settings Menu provides several options to support the use of other image viewers.
 1. Go to the WordPress widget menu to add the Shashin widget to your sidebar if you want
 1. Edit a post or page and use the Shashin media browser to add photos and albums
 1. Note that Shashin will add two tables to your WordPress database, named wp\_shashin\_album and wp\_shashin\_photo. **It's important to include these tables when making backups of your WordPress tables.** The Shashin shortcodes rely on ID numbers from these tables that will be permanently lost if anything happens to these tables.